lemariva/BigBo-Board/README.md

 ### Disclaimer
 Use at your own risk and be careful specially with the 230V AC part.

 I ordered the board (I have 10 PCBs over here) but I didn't have enough time to solder the components.
-I checked the design many times but errors could be over there.
+I've checked the design many times but errors could be over there.
 I'll be updating the code that I had for the board soon.